 - (a) implemented an extensive recruitment and onboarding process to ensure the right fit of the candidate for the role within SmartCentres, and to promote diversity and varied perspectives within SmartCentres; - (b) developed an Individual Career Discussion program for qualifying associates that outlines future development and growth objectives that the associates work towards over a 3-5 year period.
-The program includes special assignments, mentoring, cross-training, increased responsibilities and leadership, attending and eventually presenting at key business and Board meetings and ongoing internal and external training/courses; - (c) implemented a nomination and sponsorship process for high-potential candidates for the identified key succession positions, based on past performance and formal assessments; - (d) established formal managerial-leadership development curriculum that all people managers are required to attend; and - (e) implemented business-related training sessions and courses, administered both internally and externally.
-Two new programs were introduced in 2021: - (i) Speak With Impact externally delivered and targeted to those associates whose roles require them to make presentations to external stakeholders; and - (ii) LEAN Communication externally delivered and targeted to all associates in developing a more efficient communication style when composing and collaborating via e-mail.
+The program includes special assignments, mentoring, cross-training, increased responsibilities and leadership, attending and eventually presenting at key business and Board meetings and ongoing internal and external training/courses; - (c) implemented a nomination and sponsorship process for high-potential candidates for the identified key succession positions, based on past performance and formal assessments; - (d) implemented a program to accelerate growth and integration into the various functions of the REIT.
+The program currently has over 10 associates being developed by senior management over the course of the year through seminars and table talks;

+- (e) established formal managerial-leadership development curriculum that all people managers are required to attend; and - (f) Implemented business-related training sessions and courses, delivered both internally and externally.
+A new program was introduced in 2022, called the "Manager's Check-in Discussions" where each manager was coached in how to engage their team members in one-on-one discussions to assess level engagement and provide support for their continued professional development.